 HAVE PERMANENT RESIDENCY

 Before you submit your application for citizenship, you must have permanent residency in Denmark.
-Since rule changes in April 2021, you must have had permanent residency for 2 years at the time your name is adopted into law.
+You must have had permanent residency for 2 years at the time your name is adopted into law.
 Permanent residency in Denmark can usually only be achieved after 8 years in Denmark (or 4 after special rules).
 If you’ve done the math, you can see that it can be difficult to get citizenship even after 9 years in Denmark, so in many cases you may have lived in Denmark for 10-11 or more years before you can become a citizen.

 HAVE A FULL TIME JOB